 Prior to the enactment of LB 962 in 2004, the SPNRD had realized the need to regulate the use of groundwater.
 On November 7, 2002, the SPNRD Board was one of the first NRDs, under the authority of Neb.
 Rev. Stat. §§ 46-701 to 46-456 (known as the Nebraska Ground Water Management and Protection Act), to place a moratorium on permits for new wells in the Lodgepole Creek Integrated Ground Water Management Subarea.
-In 2004, the Board, working with the Ground Water Advisory Committees and the public, ordered a temporary suspension of well construction for all the SPNRD, except for the Lodgepole Creek Integrated Ground Water Management Subarea of the passage of LB 962 (2004).
+In 2004, the Board, working with the Ground Water Advisory Committees and the public, ordered a temporary suspension of well construction for all the SPNRD, except for the Lodgepole Creek Integrated Ground Water Management Subarea of the Spore.
+This action was later repealed because of the passage of LB 962 (2004).